visgl/deck.gl/docs/layers/text-layer.md

 * If an array is provided, it is used as the offset for all objects.
 * If a function is provided, it is called on each object to retrieve its offset.

+## Sub Layers

+The TextLayer renders the following sublayers:

+* `characters` - a `MultiIconLayer` rendering all the characters.

 ## Source